-- (f) He is deceitful and dishonest and unworthy of respect - (g) He had stripped all the furnishings and fittings from a government house which he occupies and has converted the same to his own use and/or unjustly enriched himself." - (5) Other publications by the 1st defendant and comments later made in parliament which are alleged as being disparaging of the plaintiff are also pleaded in the amended statement of claim.
+- (g) He had stripped all the furnishings and fittings from a government house which he occupies and has converted the same to his own use and/or unjustly enriched himself. - 5 Other publications by the first Defendant (D1) and comments later made in parliament which are alleged as being disparaging of the Plaintiff are also pleaded in the amended statement of claim.
 They need not be stated here.
 The cause of action is based on publication of the article.
-The alleged defamatory meanings complained of are contained in (a) to (g) above.
+The alleged defamatory meanings complained of are contained in (a)-(g) above.